 This selection model allows us to recover unbiased estimates for the β s in Equation (4).
-Here, the inverse Mills ratio is a function of sales, collaborations, and other covariates X and Z. Crucially, we assume that there exist variables Z_i that impact a worker's probability of promotion, but her managerial potential.
+Here, the inverse Mills ratio is a function of sales, collaborations, and other covariates X and Z. Crucially, we assume that there exist variables Z_i that impact a worker's probability of promotion, but not her managerial potential.
 If this assumption holds, then the impact of m_i is separately identified from the other variables in the second stage regression because we assume that Z_i does not directly impact managerial performance and thus would not directly enter into this regression.
 This is equivalent to saying that the Z_i 's are instruments for promotion.7

 For Z_i , we use industry-level and firm-level average promotion rates or firm-year-month fixed effects, which subsumes the firm- and industry-level promotion rates within each period.
-Of course, high average promotion rates may also reflect strong consumer demand and other firm-level factors, which will positively affect the sales performance of all workers in the firm.
-However, the firm or industry level promotion rates will be uncorrelated with our measures of managerial performance, which are estimated as the abnormal change in subordinate sales, after controlling for worker and firm-year-month fixed effects.
-Thus, our measure of managerial performance is, by construction, orthogonal to the instruments for selection, which only vary at the firm by year-month level.
+One may be concerned that differences in industry or company conditions captured by promotion rates or company-time fixed effects may also reflect strong consumer demand and other firm-level factors, which may directly impact the performance of managers.
+However, we measure managerial quality as the value aded of managers to subordinate sales, after controlling for worker and firm-year-month fixed effects.
+As such, for our observed sample of managers, our measure of manger quality is, by construction, orthogonal to our instruments for selection, which only vary at the firm by year-month level.